sijucm/sslconnectiondebugging/README.md

 ## user name is the app id and the passowrd in ABN Amro SP is stored in the keyvault
 docker login sanacr1453.azurecr.io  --username $spAppId --password FZs8Q~FH7VFSql3VNzjTJZf-oA3WC2MlH~4pUdvI

-az acr build -t sample/spring-boot:v1 -r ocadevecr .
+az acr build -t sample/spring-boot:v1 -r ecrname .

+##Use service principal to directly push into acr with acr build.
+This way the docker login is not used
+#Giving the role Contributor to the service principal
+New-AzRoleAssignment -ObjectId 5sdfsdfsdf78868sd7f678678asdas `
+-RoleDefinitionName Contributor `
+-Scope /subscriptions/39999999999999999999999999999/resourceGroups/resourcegroupname/providers/Microsoft.ContainerRegistry/registries/ecrname

+#Logging in as the service principal
+az login --service-principal -u ef7923q94829034877f -p SaeadsasdasdasdasdasdadsasdasdadD --tenant 3aasdasdasdasd-asdasdasdasdasdasd

+#Then build directly in ACR
+az acr build --subscription 375555555555555555555555555 -t sample/hello-world:1 -r ecrname .

 ##Probably run it with a pipeline if there is no permission
 az role assignment create --assignee 040590d0-f189-4918-a80d-14cc963ae2f7 \